-All our clinicians have a complete set of GWO qualifications to allow them to climb any asset in the field.
+All our Clinicians have a complete set of GWO qualifications to allow them to climb any asset in the field.
 In addition we provide our clinicians with full STCW training allowing them to act as vessel crew.